 - The Open Source Order of the Golden Dawn

-Although many (including many Masons) would dispute that Freemasonry is Hermetic in character or part of occult tradition, the original Golden Dawn and many other exponents of the Western Hermetic Tradition were deeply influenced by Masonic symbolism, lore, and society.
+Although some (including many Masons) might dispute that Freemasonry is Hermetic in character or part of the occult tradition, the original Golden Dawn and many other exponents of the Western Hermetic Tradition were deeply influenced by Masonic symbolism, lore, and society.
 We therefore provide some choice links of a Masonic flavor.

 - The Philalethes Society